DASISH/dwan-documentation/examples.md

 There is a number of auxiliary types as well.
 A commonly-used one is ResourceREF which contains the attribute "ref" of type xs:anyURI.
 It allows to declare elements-references and avoid mixing them with elements-resources.

-Currently the schema is located at [SchemaCatrepository](http://lux17.mpi.nl/schemacat/schemas/s15/files/dwan.xsd).
+Currently the schema is located at [SchemaCat repository](http://lux17.mpi.nl/schemacat/schemas/s15/files/dwan.xsd).

 Scenario XML's validated vs the given schema.
 See [scenario](scenario.md).